14 min read read

 1. Nova - Panic's Native Development Environment

-Apple Silicon Performance: Nova represents the pinnacle of native macOS development with full Apple Silicon optimization from day one.
-Built specifically for macOS using native frameworks, it delivers exceptional performance on M1, M2, and M3 processors while maintaining the design principles that Mac developers expect.
+Apple Silicon Performance: Nova is built for native macOS development with full Apple Silicon optimization from day one.
+Built specifically for macOS using native frameworks, it delivers strong performance on M1, M2, and M3 processors while maintaining the design principles that Mac developers expect.

 Pricing Model: $99/year subscription or $299 one-time purchase.
 Professional teams often find the subscription model cost-effective when considering the included server sync features and continuous updates for new macOS versions.